 If you have own your vehicle and have been involved in an auto accident due to someone else’s negligence, you likely have a North Carolina Diminished Value Claim.
 This is true even if your vehicle has previously been involved in an accident, or if your vehicle is greater than 5 years old.
 If you own a newer vehicle, a unique vehicle, or an expensive vehicle your North Carolina Loss of Value Claim.
 When your car has depreciated in value due to an auto accident, you can be compensated for that Diminution in Value.
 If the insurance adjuster you are dealing with has not made you an offer, or is denying you compensation, one step you can take to document and prove the amount of your loss of value is to hire an auto appraiser.

 For your convenience, I have compiled a list of North Carolina Auto Appraisers below.
-Please note that I am not endorsing any of these North Carolina Auto Appraisers (I have simply listed the companies I know of in alphabetical order), and I do not guarantee there work or effectiveness.
+Please note that I am not endorsing any of these North Carolina Auto Appraisers (I have simply listed the companies I know of in alphabetical order), and I do not guarantee their work or effectiveness.
 This list of North Carolina Auto Appraisers is offered to you to without any warranty, so if you have any questions about your case or about a particular North Carolina Auto Appraiser, please give us a call or email and we’ll be happy to discuss your case.

 - Appraisal Group of America Inc.